truenas/middleware/docs/userguide/truenas_quick.rst

 You are now ready to install the TrueNAS® Storage Appliance into the rack.

-.. warning:: Two people are required to lift a TrueNAS® Storage Appliance.
+.. warning:: two people are required to lift a TrueNAS® Storage Appliance.

 Carefully align the TrueNAS® Storage Appliance inner rail with the notches in the outer rail.
 Once the rails are aligned, slide the appliance toward the rack.
 When the appliance stops moving, move the pin-lock laches to allow the appliance to slide the rest of the way into the rack.
 Refer to Figure 3.2d for a detailed